-Figure 6.1: Schematic picture of pulling a lipid out of a lipid bilayer with umbrella pulling. $V{rup}$ is the velocity at which the spring is retracted, $Z{link}$ is the atom to which the spring is attached and $Z{spring}$ is the location of the spring.
+Figure 6.1: Schematic picture of pulling a lipid out of a lipid bilayer with umbrella pulling.
+V{rup} is the velocity at which the spring is retracted, Z{link} is the atom to which the spring is attached and Z{spring} is the location of the spring.

-Three different types of calculation are supported, and in all cases the reference distance can be constant or linearly changing with time.
+Several different pull types, i.e. ways to apply the pull force, are supported, and in all cases the reference distance can be constant or linearly changing with time.

 - 1. Umbrella pulling A harmonic potential is applied between the centers of mass of two groups.
 Thus, the force is proportional to the displacement. - 2.
 Constraint pulling The distance between the centers of mass of two groups is constrained.
 The constraint force can be written to a file.
 This method uses the SHAKE algorithm but only needs 1 iteration to be exact if only two groups are constrained. - 3.
 Constant force pulling A constant force is applied between the centers of mass of two groups.
 Thus, the potential is linear.
 In this case there is no reference distance of pull rate. - 4.
-Flat bottom pulling Like umbrella pulling, but the potential and force are zero for negative deviations.
-This is useful for restraining the distance between e.g. two molecules to a certain maximum distance.
+Flat bottom pulling Like umbrella pulling, but the potential and force are zero for coordinate values below (pull-coord?-type = flat-bottom) or above (pull-coord?-type = flat-bottom-high) a reference value.
+This is useful for restraining e.g. the distance between two molecules to a certain region.